sentryco/SplitViewKit/README.md

 <img width="436" alt="img" src="https://s11.gifyu.com/images/SOKpP.gif">

 ## Todo:

-- we need a clever way to regen window on orientation, sizeclass and window resize. do research on forcing view to update. these now work. but the refresh code should be one call. use copilot to figure it out etc.

-- check with copilot if anything changed with NavigationSplitView from ios 17 to ios 18

-- Also consider showing back button instead of sidebar toggle button in compact mode 👈👈👈
+- 🏀 Also consider showing back button instead of sidebar toggle button in compact mode 👈👈👈

-- Figure out how to avoid subduing the colors in compact mode (maybe because of hybrid color?, try pure black etc?)

-- Test support for dark / lightmode (make different b/w gifs etc)

-- Test to see if macOS works out of the box

-- Remove hybridcolor dep from debugcontainer.

-- or maybe add debug container through init wrapper

-- Format the description comments to be 80 character wide
+- Complete comment doc etc (Format the description comments to be 80 character wide)

-- Complete comment doc etc

-- Figure out how to remove the ability to create multiple windows of the same app on iPad.
-Write a note about it in the readme

-- add new gif where it starts in 30% then 70% then 100%
+- Add new gif where it starts in 30% then 70% then 100%

+- Test to see if macOS works out of the box (tmrw)

 ## Future improvements: